-The primary sponsors of NIEM are Chief Information Officers (CIOs) of the U.S. Department of Homeland Security (DHS), U.S. Department of Justice (DOJ), and U.S. Health and Human Services (HHS), and as such, are members of the ESC.
+The primary sponsors of NIEM are Chief Information Officers (CIOs) of the U.S. Department of Defense (DOD), U.S. Department of Homeland Security (DHS), U.S. Department of Justice (DOJ), and U.S. Health and Human Services (HHS), and as such, are members of the ESC.
 Advisory members and invited guests of the ESC include but are not limited to the following.

 - The Global Justice Information Sharing Initiative (Global)

 - The National Association of State Chief Information Officers (NASCIO)

 - The Executive Office of the President Office of Management and Budget (OMB) Federal Enterprise Architecture (FEA) through the Chief Architect

 - The Office of the Director of National Intelligence (ODNI) through the Program Manager of the Information Sharing Environment (PM-ISE).

 - The Chief Information Officer of CrimTrac, Government of Australia

 The NMO executes the ESC’s vision for NIEM while managing day-to-day operations, encouraging adoption and use of NIEM, and overseeing all working group and committee activities.
 The NIEM NMO coordinates with Communities of Interest (COIs), principal stakeholders, and other information-sharing initiatives to promote collaboration and interest in NIEM priorities.

 Stuart A. Whitehead